 Tip: If you need help finding an attorney, you can view this list of resources from the American Bar Association and you can find your local legal aid office or volunteer attorney program .

 - Look for notices.
 If notices of a possible foreclosure are delivered to or posted on your property, contact the sender right away and let them know that you are a tenant.
 You should also contact your landlord.

 - Know Your Rights.
-During the foreclosure process, you need to know what your options are under your .
+During the foreclosure process, you need to know what your options are under your state and local laws .
 They can vary greatly from state to state.
 In order to decide what to do, you may want to know: